 To access this service, you will need to contact the Aged Care Assessment Team (ACAT).
 An ACAT member will meet with you to determine your eligibility for residential respite-care.
 They will discuss your options and determine what services are available in your local area.
 A full disclosure of the costs involved in a temporary residential stay will be provided by the aged-care service.

 A temporary stay at a residential care facility can be accessed in both planned and emergency situation, and within each financial year, you are entitled to 63 days of respite.
 If you require additional care within the facility, an assessment will determine your eligibility.

-When you know in-advance that respite care is needed, it is worthwhile planning ahead.
-Contact your local respite service, the Aged Care Assessment Team, or you local residential care facility to discuss your options.
+When you know in advance that respite care is needed, it is worthwhile planning ahead.
+Contact your local respite service, the Aged Care Assessment Team, or your local residential care facility to discuss your options.
 This way, you can ensure that you receive the care you need – and deserve.